 If I am not vaccinated for COVID-19, will I have to quarantine upon my arrival in Switzerland?

 Franklin follows the Federal Office of Public Health (FOPH) COVID mandates and guidelines that can change quickly to adapt to the epidemiological situation.
-On the FOPH site, there is a travel quarantine list requiring non-vaccinated individuals who travel from high-risk countries to quarantine for 10 days upon the arrival.
+On the FOPH site, there are general rules on entering Switzerland that might apply to your entry, in addition to health-related measures at the border.
 Franklin encourages students and their family members to complete the Swiss TravelCheck prior to arrival to verify the conditions for your entry to Switzerland.

 What if I am vaccinated, do I have to wear a mask?